civictechdc/hackdc2025/projects/hive-partitioned-parquet/README.md

 In this project, I created a proof-of-concept data pipeline that transforms the data from JSON to a storage structure that uses Parquet files as the data format and a structure called Hive partitioning.
 These are two modern data engineering techniques that work well with cloud object storage.
 Compatibility with modern tools means that users can use SQL or popular dataframe libraries like Polars to directly and efficiently query from the remote files—the modern tools will intelligently apply filtering so that only portions of the data relevant to the query will be scanned or downloaded.
 This strategy enables better performance for performing data analysis over the large dataset.

-The linked repository contains a data pipeline for transforming the data, implemented using DuckDB, and also contains a demonstration notebook that shows how DuckDB can efficiently and performantly perform SQL queries against a transformed sample of the dataset in remote object storage.
+The linked repository contains a data pipeline for transforming the data, implemented using DuckDB, and also contains a demonstration notebook that shows how DuckDB can efficiently and performantly perform SQL queries against the Hive-partitioned data.
+The demo uses a transformed sample of the dataset in remote S3 storage.

 **Links:** [GitHub Repository](https://github.com/jayqi/mirrulations-hive-partitioned-parquet)